-Of course, I shouldn’t even mention the necessity for quality books for students.
+Of course, we shouldn’t even mention the necessity for quality books for students.
 Therefore we made a list of the best study material relevant to the field of veterinary medicine.
 The veterinary books and study material are up-to-date and available on the market, so let’s check them out!
+If you are a vet tech, you might find the list of Vet Tech Books helpful.

 The 11th edition of probably one of the most famous veterinary books in the world was released in the middle of 2016.
 After many satisfied customers over the years the publisher keeps on updating the content of the manual.
 No veterinary book review can pass without The Merck’s Veterinary Manual.

 It’s a great supporting handbook for every veterinarian that works both with companion and farm animals.
 The MVM manual covers all diseases of every domestic species all over the world.
-The book has a two column format, colorful imaging, and many comparative tables.
-The newest edition offers a better glimpse at aquaculture topic, zoonoses, and public health, backyard poultry etc.
+The book has a two-column format, colorful imaging, and many comparative tables.
+The newest edition offers a better glimpse at aquaculture topics, zoonoses, and public health, backyard poultry, etc.

 Most complaints about the 11th edition of MVM are regarding the fragile and thin pages.
 The pages are so thin and transparent that you can almost see through them.
 Maybe that’s because the manual carries over 3000 pages of information, but the breakable aspect is a thing that keeps bothering the buyers.

 The book has 3325 English written pages.
 The dimensions of MVM are 5.4×2.7×8.5 inches and it weighs 3.6 pounds.
 It’s available both in printed and digital format.
-Hardcover version can be bought at an approximate price of $50.
+The hardcover version can be bought on Amazon.

 The Merck’s Veterinary Manual has a stable fan base and tradition with constant updates following the professional trends in veterinary medicine.
 It’s always a good idea to have it stored in your clinic’s library for quick revision of things you might have forgotten.